TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 This last one can be a good target to the privesc.

-So we procced to perform a `Port Forwarding` using SSH and get the service from the victim machine to our local machine:
+So we procced to forward the service using `SSH` and make it accessible locally:

 <br />